jeffersonlee19/jeffersonlee19.github.io/engr_posts/py2app.md

 title: Engineering
 subtitle: and some coding
 ---
-Learning basics of SolidWorks.
-Currently self learning Python, familiarizing in Tkinter and Py2app.

 Creating standalone application from python on Mac.
 Thanks to marinamele.com for great tutorial I followed.